ryanxfz/Travel-Website-2025/README.md

 | DELETE    | `/api/travels/:travelId/destinations`  | Remove destination from travel ({ "destinationId": ["id"] })

 ### How to test the API:
 You can use Postman, ThunderClient, or a similar tool to test the API endpoints.
+Though, the collections prodived in this project uses Postman.

 #### Example: Create a Travel